Kykal/chemistry/README.md

    console.log( helium.discovered.by );
    //Output: Pierre-Jules-Cesar Janssen
    ```
-   2. If you will use all elements:
+   2. If you will use all elements: <br>
    **Note:** to make it easier for users, the index 0 is *null*.
 This way you can call the element using its atomic number. ;)
    ```JS
    const { element } = require('@kykal/chemistry');